claranet/s3trigger/README.md

   S3 bucket name to trigger Lambda functions for.

+- `-prefix` string

+  Only trigger for keys beginning with the prefix.

 ### Developing & Testing

 Instead of using `go get`, you can clone this repository and use the `Makefile`.
 The following targets are available: